Sony XBR65X850E 4K HDR Ultra HD TV Review

 Cinemotion: Off – use at your own discretion or as needed

-Sony’s XBR65X850E represents a very respectable 4K HDR Ultra HD TV with most of the latest must have and sought after bells and whistles.
-What garners it even more praise from me is the fact that Sony decided to bring back a VA panel to this otherwise very good performing TV.
+Sony’s XBR65X850E represents a very respectable 4K HDR Ultra HD TV with most of the latest must-have and sought after bells and whistles.
+What garners even more praise from me is the fact that Sony decided to bring back a VA panel to this otherwise very good performing TV.

 HDTVs and More recommended.

 Check current price at Amazon.com

 • Very good motion handling

 • Low input lag – approx. 33ms – good for gaming

 • Loss of picture image quality (contrast and color)at wide viewing angles

 • Mediocre sound quality from built-in speakers